OxanaSF/mixellence/README.md

 ## Overview

 This is a desktop and mobile version website created for a mobile bartending service.
 Within the website clients can find general information such as name, description, and services offered as well as products, bartenders, and contact info.
-Additionally, the website has a secret feature for an admin, protected by password, that lets them directly update information on the website by updating text or photos directly on the page.
+Additionally, the website has a secret feature for an admin, protected by password, that lets them directly update information on the website by updating text and photos directly on the page.

 ### The challenge